How Noise Benefits AI-generated Image Detection

 where $\eta$ denotes the learning rate.

-In addition, regarding the injected conditional noise, its mean steers feature updates toward higher confidence for the correct class, while its variance imposes a curvature-weighted penalty that discourages shortcut-prone directions.
-Specifically, the expected noisy loss satisfies:

-so the learned $\mu$ aligns with the local negative input-gradient and increases the correct-class logit.
-What's more, a second-order expansion yields:

-where $H_f=\nabla_f^{2}\ell(\cdot)$, effectively penalizing high-curvature directions.
 The dual constraints from $\mathcal L_{\text{base}}$ and $\mathcal L_{\text{VPN}}$ jointly shape the feature extractor: the clean term preserves performance on unperturbed features, while the noisy term provides a task-anchored, artifact-conditional signal that suppresses shortcut-sensitive directions and amplifies stable forensic cues, yielding consistent and trustworthy predictions.
 Finally, we provide an algorithm illustration of the proposed approach in Alg. \ref{alg:pin-clip-train} for an overall understanding.

-During training, we update only the LoRA of the CLIP image encoder ($\varphi$), the noise generator $\theta$ and the two linear classification heads $h$ and $h_{\text{noise}}$, keeping all other parameters frozen.
+During training, we update only the LoRA of the PE's image encoder ($\varphi$), the noise generator $\theta$ and the two linear classification heads $h$ and $h_{\text{noise}}$, keeping all other parameters frozen.
 At inference time, we discard the noise and use $E_{\mathrm{img}}$ with the clean head $h$ only.